LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.81.0
+*Released*: 5 October 2021
+* Issue 43981: Add JavaDoc links to help text in field editor
+* Issue 43907: Lookup field type with target table not in select options renders as disabled
+* Issue 43934: Add lookup, flag, and ontology lookup data type in field editor for LKSM premium users
+* Issue 44011: DatePickerInput fix to account for the shortcut formats (i.e. "Date", "DateTime", and "Time")
+* Fix for getUpdatedDataFromGrid() helper to account for empty array values

 ### version 2.80.1
 *Released*: 4 October 2021
 * Expose additional `Modal` props via `ConfirmModal`.